Skip to Content

 Peach Pie filling in pie crust ready to chill.

 If you need to wipe the edges.
-Place pie on a baking sheet and pie in refrigerator and chill until set.
+Place the pie on a baking sheet, then into the refrigerator and chill until set.
 About 4 hours or overnight.
-Please note this filling will set rather quickly, but to be sure it completely sets I recommend waiting about 4 hours.
+Please note this filling will set rather quickly, but to be sure it completely sets, I recommend waiting about 4 hours.

 Preparing Whipped Cream for Pie

-When ready to serve, prepare your whipped cream by placing 1 cup heavy whipping cream in bowl of your mixer.
-With the Wire Whisk attachment whip on high for 5–6 minutes until stiff peaks form.
+When ready to serve, prepare your whipped cream by placing 1 cup heavy whipping cream in the bowl of your mixer.
+With the Wire Whisk attachment, whip on high for 5–6 minutes until stiff peaks form.

-Add 1 teaspoon vanilla and 3 Tablespoons of powder confectioners sugar.
+Add 1 teaspoon of vanilla and 3 tablespoons of confectioner’s sugar.
 Beat an additional minute until well incorporated.

-TIP: If your pie filling runs over…pipe whipped topping around the edge!
-Voilà you now have the perfect Fresh Peach Pie.
+TIP: If your pie filling runs over…pipe whipped the topping around the edge!
+Voilà, you now have the perfect fresh peach pie.

 Fresh Whole Peach Pie with Whipped Cream and sliced peach garnish.